splorp/npds-tracker-server/readme.md

 shareServer = tracker.newtonrulez.com 3680
 ```

-Specifies servers to obtain SHARE'd records from.
+Specifies servers to obtain SHARE records from.

 Each `shareServer` entry consists of a tracker hostname or address and a port number.
-To stop obtaining SHARE'd records from a tracker, comment out or delete the tracker's `shareServer` entry.
+To stop obtaining SHARE records from a tracker, comment out or delete the tracker’s `shareServer` entry.

 #### privateHostToAccept